College in the High School Overview

-The Pathways are guides for the CiHS program participants, and provide details regarding processes, expectations, responsibilities and printable forms, sorted by the most likely consumer.
+The Participation Guides are for the CiHS program participants, and provide details regarding processes, expectations, responsibilities and printable forms, sorted by the most likely consumer.

 School Administrators, Counselors, Instructors, and Students & Parents are invited to peruse comprehensive material included in all College in the High School Pathways and contact us with any questions.

 In partnership with CWU Faculty, Staff and Administration